SnehashishReddy/Automate-The-Boring-Stuff-With-Python/Chapter 01/Chapter-01-Solutions.md

-# Solutions for the exercises in Chapter 01 of the book "Automate The Boring Stuff With Python" authored by Al Sweigart
+# Solutions for the exercises in Chapter 01

 ## Chapter 01: 1st Practice Question
 \* is an operator\